darkdragon-001/gedit-markdown/README.md

 ### Configuration file

-The configuration file of gedit-markdown is the following:
+The configuration file of gedit-markdown is located at:

 	$XDG_CONFIG_HOME/gedit/gedit-markdown.ini